CHLNDDEV/OceanMesh2D/README.md

 Getting help
 ==============

+> [!TIP]
-> **PLEASE READ THE USER GUIDE!** A recent pdf of the user guide is located in this branch.
+> PLEASE READ THE USER GUIDE!
+A recent pdf of the user guide is located in this branch.
 For a continually updated version click [here](https://www.overleaf.com/read/hsqjhvtbkgvj#/54715995/) (wait for compilation and then click download PDF)

 Besides posting [issues](https://github.com/CHLNDDEV/OceanMesh2D/issues) with the code on Github, you can also ask questions via our Slack channel [here](https://join.slack.com/t/oceanmesh2d/shared_invite/zt-1b96mhvhw-sHUhP2emepHlGtw0~fWmAg).